yk11SE/PythonFundamentalsCS50_yona/README.md

 # Basic Python Commands
-1. `code hello.py` create a python file and begin coding into the file
+1. `code hello.py` create a python file call **hello** and begin coding into the file
 2. `python hello.py` execute the python program

-# Basic GIT commands
+# To commit and push code changes (basic GIT commands)
-1. Add indoor.py to the chnages to be committed git add [file name]
+1. Add indoor.py to the changes to be committed git add [file name]
 2. Commit all changes in the REPO with comments git commit -m “My comment“